Armaritto/Armaritto/README.md

 # Hello, World! 👋

-### I'm Armia Joseph, a computer engineering student with a deep love for technology and a intend for crafting clean, efficient code.
-### Welcome to my GitHub profile, where I bring my ideas to life through code and collaborate with the global developer community.
+### I'm Armia Joseph, a computer engineering student at Faculty of Engineering Alexandria University with a deep love for technology and a intend for crafting clean, efficient code.
+Welcome to my GitHub profile, where I bring my ideas to life through code and collaborate with the global developer community.

 ## 🚀 Quick Overview